ltw-webdev-1/curriculum/cards.md

     url: browser-developer-tools

 markbot_notes: |
-  *Ignore the “there are no headings in this document” error message—but fix everything else.*

-  I feel like these cards are part of a larger website so the `<h1>` would probably be somewhere else on the page.
+  We don’t have an `<h1>` in this code because I feel like these cards are part of a larger website so the `<h1>` would probably be somewhere else on the page.

 goal:
   before: "We’re going to walk through writing some HTML and CSS to generate an informational layout."